Ansar al-Islam in Kurdistan: Claimed and alleged attacks

-On February 18, 2001, four Kurdish Ansar al-Islam members assassinated Franso Hariri while he was on his way to work.
+On 18 February 2001, four Kurdish Ansar al-Islam members assassinated Franso Hariri while he was on his way to work.
 Two previous attempts had been made on his life in Erbil in 1994 and 1997 at the same place and the same street, but he escaped from both.

-In March 22, 2003, Ansar al-Islam detonated a car bomb, killing Australian journalist Paul Moran and several others.
-The group was also accused of the attempted bombing of a United States Department of Defense office in Erbil, in September 9, 2003, which killed three people.
+On 22 March 2003, Ansar al-Islam detonated a car bomb, killing Australian journalist Paul Moran and several others.
+The group was also accused of the attempted bombing of a United States Department of Defense office in Erbil, on 9 September 2003, which killed three people.

-On February 1, 2004 suicide bombings hit parallel Eid-celebrations arranged by the two main Kurdish parties, PUK and KDP, in the Kurdish capital of Erbil, killing 109 and wounding more than 200 celebrators.
-Ansar al-Sunnah claimed responsibility, and stated that the motive was to support "our brothers in Ansar al-Islam".

-In November 2008, an archbishop in Mosul received a threat signed by the "Ansar al-Islam brigades", warning all Christians to leave Iraq or else be killed.

-Another attack was the stabbing of a police officer in Berlin on September 17, 2015, by Ansar al-Islam operative Rafik Yousef.
+Another attack was the stabbing of a police officer in Berlin on 17 September 2015, by Ansar al-Islam veteran Rafik Yousef, who previously attempted to assassinate Ayad Allawi.